larkjs/lark-router/README.md

 ### routes

-`lark-router` extends `koa-router` with a method `load(directory, prefix)`.
-By calling `router.load(directory, prefix)`, `lark-router` will load all js files recursively under that directory, and use their exports as callbacks to the routes corresponding to their paths.
+The directory configuration option (optional) is the path to a directory.
+Specify a directory to have lark-router scan all files recursively to find files that match the controller-spec API.
+With this API, the directory structure dictates the paths at which handlers will be mounted.

 This is how file paths is converted into routes (with default options: `{ default: 'index.js', param_prefix: '_'}`)